Roasted Chickpeas are an easy vegan snack!

 - After roasting, add your favorite BBQ sauce and stir until coated.
 Serve with mashed potatoes or on a salad.

 - After roasting, add a few dashes of balsamic vinegar to the pan and stir until evaporated.
-Serve with pasta or a caprese salad.
+Serve with pesto linguine or a caprese salad.

 - Put roasted chickpeas in a burrito.

-- Toss with sriracha after roasting and enjoy as a snack or a topping for a veggie and grain bowl.
+- Toss with sriracha after roasting and enjoy as a snack or a topping for a veggie and buddha bowl.

 - 2 tablespoons olive oil